babel/website/_posts/2016-12-06-the-state-of-babel.md

 There is a lot of confusion around how plugins/presets interact regarding ordering.
 This results in bugs and issues with the config which require users to place plugins before/after others in a non-intuitive way.

-This is a fundamental change to the core of Babel which will take some work to figure out.
+We’re currently discussing API changes that could reduce the confusion.
+However, since this is a fundamental change to the core of Babel, it might take a while to figure out the best approach.

 ### Versioning